 I’m Real Avocado Mask Sheet – Nutrition

 Now we’re onto the three most ‘boring’ ones.
 The ones with the ingredients that aren’t nearly exciting as red wine or seaweed and come in bog standard green and white packaging.
 Well, they’re actually my three favourites from the whole collection!
-I usually buy a value pack once very two months, but if I ever see a multipack or single sachets these are the three I always make an effort to stock up on.
+I usually buy a value pack once every two months, but if I ever see a multipack or single sachets these are the three I always make an effort to stock up on.

 I’m Real Rice Mask Sheet – Clarity

 If I ever have a reaction to any of the skincare products I test or my skin is feeling hot or itchy, this is the mask I reach for.
 It’s like a fire blanket for the face.
-I wouldn’t say it cleanses, because, well, my face is already cleansed before I apply any face mask and it doesn’t do anything particular fancy but it just delicately soothes and nourishes my skin back to life.
+I wouldn’t say it cleanses, because, well, my face is already cleansed before I apply any face mask and it doesn’t do anything particularly fancy but it just delicately soothes and nourishes my skin back to life.

 I’m Real Broccoli Mask Sheet – Vitality